hashkanna/argo/docs/running-locally.md

 * Postgres on  http://localhost:5432, run `make postgres-cli` to access.
 * MySQL on  http://localhost:3306, run `make mysql-cli` to access.
+* MS SQL on  http://localhost:1433, run `make mssql-cli` to access.

 You need the token to access the CLI or UI: